EndPointCorp/end-point-blog/2013/11/06/installing-centos-5-on-3tb-drive.html.md

 cp -R /mnt/runtime/usr/lib/anaconda/* /mnt/anacondalib/
 ```

-Now edit the python file at /mnt/anacondalib/partitions.py, and on line 1082 (vi and nano are present in the rescue image for editing), change the word “*errors*” to the word “*warnings*”— this little change allows anaconda to install despite the fact that we’ve setup the partitions using GPT for the /boot partition, which is what will normally cause the install to fail.
+Now edit the python file at /mnt/anacondalib/partitions.py, and on line 1082 (vi and nano are present in the rescue image for editing), change the word “*errors*” to the word “*warnings*”—​this little change allows anaconda to install despite the fact that we’ve setup the partitions using GPT for the /boot partition, which is what will normally cause the install to fail.

 Now we mount the changed library directory over the read-only version from the installation media: